jcmnunes/josenunes.dev/src/blog/eulers-number/index.md

 ## So, what is Euler's number exactly?

-As we can see, there is nothing mysterious about Euler's number.
-It is just the number for which an exponential function derivative is equal to itself.
+In reality, there are more ways to define Euler's number.
+However, this is the way I like to think about it.
+Namely, $e$ is the number for which an exponential function derivative is equal to itself.
-Actually, $e^{x}$ is the only function having this property and that's why in Math, most of the exponential functions have base $e$.